Australian Central Bank Raises Interest Rates for the Third Time

 Business leaders must act on the distinction between a temporary physical buffer and a permanent market cost.
 First, if you have energy procurement contracts coming up for renewal, lock them in at the current forward curve.
 Do not wait for a dip that no actor has an incentive to deliver.
 Second, if you depend on Gulf sourced crude, gas, or agricultural chemicals, begin qualifying alternative suppliers today.
 Finally, if you sell products with energy intensive inputs, adjust pricing now.
 Absorbing $103 oil without repricing erodes margin in a way that is very difficult to recover.

-Date of recording: 16 March 2026
+Date of production: 16 March 2026

 © 2026 Glenshore Limited.
 All Rights Reserved.